 Succulent Table & Chairs- let our displays give you creative ideas.

 Over 4 acres of plants in a natural garden setting!

-Our display gardens will inspire you and show you examples of how to use plants effectively.
+Our staff can show you examples of how to use plants effectively.

 Listen to God's Thoughts on Lawns- a humorous story on what God might think about humans and their lawns, produced and recorded by WDUN's Bill Wilson.

 Be sure and check out our pages on annuals, perennials, vegetables, trees, etc (the purple tabs at the top of this page) for a wealth of information and growing tips on specific plants.